Gurinder Chadha: Career

-After beginning her media career in radio in the mid-1980s, Chadha became a BBC television news reporter.
-She directed award-winning documentaries for the British Film Institute, BBC and Channel Four, and in 1989 released the documentary I'm British but... for Channel 4, which followed the lives of young British Asians.
-In 1990, Chadha established a production company, Umbi Films having no formal film training.
+After beginning her media career in radio in the mid-1980s, Chadha became a BBC Television news reporter.
+She directed award-winning documentaries for the British Film Institute, BBC, and Channel Four, and in 1989 released the documentary I'm British but... for Channel 4, which followed the lives of young British Asians.
+In 1990, Chadha established a production company, Umbi Films, despite having no formal film training.
 Her first film was the 11-minute Nice Arrangement (1991) about a British Asian wedding.
 It was selected for the Cannes Film Festival Critic's section in 1991.

-Chadha mentions the influence that the film Purab aur Pachhim had on her work, in an interview with Robert K. Elder for The Film That Changed My Life.
+Chadha mentions the influence that the Indian film Purab aur Pachhim (1970) had on her work, in an interview with Robert K. Elder for The Film That Changed My Life.

 There's a wonderful kind of yearning quality about what is culture and the perils of living in the West and the dangers of what could happen.

 Her affinity for stories about families was also attributed to her love for It's a Wonderful Life.

 She was empowered by British Bhangra music which combines Punjabi folk rhythms, electronic instrumentation, Bombay film styles, and Western disco; I'm British, but... uses this type of music as a metaphor for syncretic nature of British Asian identity.

 Her documentary Acting our Age (1992), set out to understand what it was like being Asian and elderly in Britain.
 During production she gave film crew to the elderly participants and allowed them to create their own film in order to challenge perception and layer spectator images.

-Her first feature, Bhaji on the Beach (1994), won numerous international awards including a BAFTA Nomination for 'Best British Film of 1994' and the Evening Standard British Film Award for 'Best Newcomer to British Cinema'.
-Chadha first received wide recognition for the film in 1993.
-It was the first full-length feature film made by a British Asian woman.
-The film surrounds a day in the lives of Indian women, across different generations, and how they change in order to converge their cultural background with modern UK living.
+Her first feature was Bhaji on the Beach (1993), which was first full-length feature film made by a British Asian woman, and won numerous international awards.
+The film concerns a day in the lives of Indian women, across different generations, and how they change in order to converge their cultural background with modern UK living.
 Chadha utilizes subtlety and nuances in dialogue and fashion in order to relay the fact that these women come from a very specific culture.
-For example, one character wears a leather jacket over her Indian garb, showing how she is fusing her two cultures together.
+For example, one character wears a leather jacket over her Indian garb, showing how she is fusing her two cultures.
 Prejudice comes from both outside and inside the British-Indian community; white men treat the immigrants as garbage, while the older generation of Indian women judge the modern woman is challenged by the progressive views of the younger women, as they try to break free from the "oppression" that Chadha fought hard to break free from herself.
 Her 1994 interview with Ali Kazimi in Rungh Magazine focusses on many of the main themes in Bhaji on the Beach.